msalemor/azure-hubs-sql-stream-analytics/README.md

 ```
 select a.deviceId,a.ts,a.hertz,a.amps,a.voltage,a.gasPercentage
   into [hubdb-GeneratorMessages] from [hub-ecloud1-location1] a
-  where type='GeneratorMessage'
+  where type='GeneratorEvent'

 select a.deviceId,a.ts,a.temperature,a.revolutions
   into [hubdb-MotorMessages] from [hub-ecloud1-location1] a
-  where type='MotorMessage'
+  where type='MotorEvent'

 select a.deviceId,a.ts,a.coolantTemperature,a.airFlow,a.airTemperature
   into [hubdb-ACMessages] from [hub-ecloud1-location1] a
-  where type='ACMessage'
+  where type='ACEvent'
 ````